Riparian Property Rights Vs Oyster Aquaculture

 What is an Oyster Lease?

-An oyster lease is an agreement between the state and Virginia residents or companies that are at least 60% Virginia owned to cultivate shellfish on grounds of up to 250 acres per application.
-Oyster leases are issued by the Virginia Marine Resources Commission (VMRC).
-The VMRC is responsible for more than 300,000 acres of public ground and more than 100,000 acres of private ground.
 The VMRC's Engineering and Surveying Department surveys and maps oyster grounds, issues leases, and maintains lease records.
 You should know about oyster aquaculture laws and that practically all of the ideal oyster growing grounds in the state have been leased, leading new entrants to try to lease less desirable ground or grounds that are in more heavily used waters.

-How do you get an Oyster Lease?
+How Do You Get an Oyster Lease?

 To get an oyster lease, you must fill out an application with the VMRC and submit an application fee.
 You also must submit an "Oyster Lease Use Plan Questionnaire" form that details what you plan to do.
 The application is public noticed so others may protest the lease application.
 If no protest is received in 60 days, a field survey is conducted and the plat is approved by the Chief Engineer.
 If there is a protest to the application, the VMRC will try to resolve the protest, but if an agreement cannot be reached, a full hearing takes place and a decision is rendered at a VMRC Commission meeting.
-The attorneys on our Waterfront Property Law team routinely represent clients at VMRC Commission meetings.
-An adverse decision rendered by the VMRC can be appealed to the local Circuit Court and even to the Supreme Court of Virginia.

 Oyster Aquaculture: On the Bottom Versus Off the Bottom